makerfactoryio/docs/docs/development-boards/esp32/lcd.md

 ## Overview

 The component **LCD** supports monochrome OLED displays with a resolution of 128*64 pixel driven by a SSD1306 driver.
-The display is not soldered on the board, but there is a four pin connector of a OLED display.
+The display is not soldered to the board, but there is a four pin connector for an OLED display.
 The right image shows the component with connected display.

 !!! example
-    There are a few example projects for the Arduino IDE which could be downloaded:
+    There are three example projects for the Arduino IDE which could be downloaded:
     **OLED_1.ino** ([download here](../../source/esp32/OLED_1/OLED_1.ino)),
     **Temp-OLED.ino** ([download here](../../source/esp32/Temp-OLED/Temp-OLED.zip)) and
     **Flappy.zip** ([download here](../../source/esp32/Flappy/Flappy.zip)).